 Good organizations share information with the people they serve.
 The best, most-trusted organizations engage customers in conversation.
 MoDOT often interacts with its customers through Internet-based social media networking websites and applications.

 MoDOT's social media accounts continue to attract followers.
-When comparing the first quarters of fiscal years 2017 and 2018, there was a growth of 75,132 followers on Facebook statewide and 6,399 additional followers to Twitter statewide.
+When comparing the fourth quarters of fiscal years 2016 and 2017, there was a growth of 78,533 followers on Facebook statewide and 28,164 additional followers to Twitter statewide.
+During the fourth quarter of FY 2017, the most popular post was from Central District which consisted of images of damage caused by flooding of Interstate 44 at Hazelgreen.
+The post reached nearly 1.3 million with nearly 384,000 engagements.